Omkardhurjad/Omkardhurjad.github.io/README.md

 ## ABOUT US

 We are Students currently persueing BE-IT.
 This website is the part of our PBL project.
-The motivation behind this project is to help the needy with our engineering knowledge and uplift the bond between `engineering society` and `social society`.
+The motivation behind this project is to help the needy with our engineering knowledge and uplift the bond between engineering society and social society.